keboola/connection-docs/storage/tables/data-types/index.md

 Data types from a source are mapped to a destination using a **Base Type**.
 The current base types are [`STRING`](#string), [`INTEGER`](#integer), [`NUMERIC`](#numeric), [`FLOAT`](#float), [`BOOLEAN`](#boolean), [`DATE`](#date), and [`TIMESTAMP`](#timestamp).
-This means that, for example, a MySQL extractor may store the value `BIGINT` as a type of a column; that type maps to the `INTEGER` general type.
+This means that, for example, a MySQL extractor may store the value `BIGINT` as a type of column; that type maps to the `INTEGER` general type.
 When the Snowflake writer consumes this value, it will read the general type `INTEGER` and choose a corresponding type for Snowflake, which happens to be also `INTEGER`.
-This logic is again designed to ensure high interoperability between the components.
+This ensures high interoperability between the components.
 See the [conversion table below](#data-type-conversions).

-You view the extracted data types in the [Storage Table](/storage/tables/) detail:
+View the extracted data types in the [storage table](/storage/tables/) detail:

 {: .image-popup}
 ![Screenshot - View Column Data Type](/storage/tables/data-types/column-data-type.png)